-Compact in size, robust in speed the DWA-160 USB Adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
+Compact in size and robust in speed, the DWA-160 adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
 Enjoy the many benefits of wireless connectivity today!

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
+Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11g and 802.11n specifications.
 Actual data throughput will vary.
-Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
+Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lowers actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.